jacebenson/cedar/docs/versioned_docs/version-2.0/uploads.md

 :::

 Getting started with file uploads can open up a world of possibilities for your application.
-Whether you're enhancing user profiles with custom avatars, allowing document sharing, or enabling image galleries - Redwood has an integrated way of uploading files and storing them.
+Whether you're enhancing user profiles with custom avatars, allowing document sharing, or enabling image galleries - Cedar has an integrated way of uploading files and storing them.

 There are two parts to this: